rossetti/KSLBook/docs/05-Chapter5.md

 of simulation experiments are presented.
 For example, the simulation outputs are dependent upon the input random variables, input parameters, and the initial conditions of the model.
-Initial conditions refer to the starting conditions for the model, i.e. whether or not the system starts "empty and idle".
+Initial conditions refer to the starting conditions for the model, e.g. whether or not the system starts "empty and idle".
 The effect of initial conditions on steady state simulations will be discussed in this chapter.